A Brief History

 In 1921, restructuring was undertaken.
 The title of the commanding officer was changed and Major General Harry M. Elliot (later becoming Cawthra-Elliot) was appointed as the first commissioner on May 1, 1921.
 Since then, we have gone through 14 leadership changes.
 J.V.N.
 (Vince) Hawkes, our current Commissioner, took office on March 29, 2014.
 Each Commissioner has made a unique impact on O.P.P. development.

 - OPP motorcycles were introduced in 1930 and the first patrol car in 1944.
 Today the fleet consists of 2,290 vehicles, 114 marine vessels, 286 snow and all-terrain vehicles, 2 helicopters and aircraft.

 - World War II gave rise to the 'Veterans Guard', a body of volunteers (primarily World War I veterans), who under the supervision of regular police members, protected vulnerable hydro-electric plants and the Welland ship canal.
 This was the forerunner of today's OPP Auxiliary, which boasts 830 volunteers and is the largest police auxiliary unit in Canada.

 - Women joined the uniform ranks in 1974 as constables and their numbers now exceed the national average for women in policing across the country.

 - In 1985, the OPP uniform was made more distinctive with the introduction of a blue trouser stripe to match a blue peak cap band.

 - In 1995, General Headquarters moved into its new facility in Orillia and for the first time in the history of the organization, all Bureaus were in one building.

-- Today's emphasis is on our values: accountability; respectful relationships; fairness, courage and caring; continuous learning and diversity.
+- Today's emphasis is on our values: professionalism, accountability; relationships; excellence and leadership.